CLI reference

 [--focus] [--name <name>]

---type covers the two pane types you can spawn directly from the CLI today; specialized panes (source control, search, tasks, browser subtabs, notepad, etc.) open via their own commands or shortcuts. --direction defaults to right; subtab joins the target pane's subtab group instead of splitting. horizontal and vertical are accepted as back-compat aliases for right and down.
+--type defaults to terminal. git-changes and notepad are sidebar-dockable tool surfaces — pair them with --dock <slot> to open them straight into a resident slot.
+Other specialized panes (search, tasks, browser subtabs) open via their own commands or shortcuts. --direction defaults to right; subtab joins the target pane's subtab group instead of splitting. horizontal and vertical are accepted as back-compat aliases for right and down.
+When --adapter is set, the adapter spawns automatically once the shell is ready, applying that adapter's Default launch profile.

 workspace